Returning To DJing After A Break

 Get your free download: Returning To DJing Resource Sheet

 Returning to DJing after a break, maybe a long break?
 Here’s what you need to know!
-Covering changes to the gear, music, techniques, performing, promoting yourself and even producing music, this article is packed with ideas and information to get you back DJing again in no time.
+Covering changes to the gear, music, mixing, performing, getting success, and even producing music, we’ve jam-packed this article with ideas and information to get you back DJing again in no time.

-Be sure to download the accompanying free resource sheet, which contains dozens of links to gear, software, music services, promotion companies, web apps and more for you to explore, which will help you get up to speed with the equipment and tools modern DJs use that you’ll need to know about too.
+Be sure to download the accompanying free resource sheet, which contains dozens of links to gear, software, music services, promotion companies, web apps, and more for you to explore.
+It will help you get up to speed with the equipment and tools modern DJs use that you’ll need to know about, too.

 Returning To DJing After A Break – Contents